 when finding spam in those single-serving envelopes excites you.

-when park your car purposely far from the location you wish to go just to savor the walk.
+when you park your car far from the location you wish to go just to savor the walk.

 when people ask you to make them a koozie out of reflectix.

-when you would rather walk thru outdoor sporting store than a hardware store.
+when you would rather walk thru an outdoor sporting store than a hardware store.

 when you use your headlamp around the house at night instead of turning on a light.